gethinode/mod-bootstrap/README.md

 ## Notes

+### Vendor files

 Hugo uses Go Modules under the hood.
 The top-level `/vendor` directory has a special meaning and is deleted from the release bundle after downloading.
 Unfortunately the algorithm is a bit too agressive and removes the `scss/modules/bootstrap/vendor` from the Bootstrap repository too.

 This modules uses a workaround to mount the folder from the project itself.
-The concerned file `_rfs.scss` is copied from the npm release assets in a postinstallation script automatically.
+The concerned file `_rfs.scss` is copied from the npm release assets by running the npm script `update:vendor:step1`.
 See https://github.com/gohugoio/hugo/issues/6945 for more details.

+### Dart support

+When transpiling with Dart Sass, use the file `assets/scss/bootstrap-dart.scss` an entrypoint instead of `assets/scss/bootstrap.scss`.
+The former file includes modifications to address several deprecation warnings.
+Run the npm command `update:scss` to recreate the modified files, which are derived from the Bootstrap source files.
+The script is **not compatible with Windows**, due to the different handling of double quotes on this Operating System.

 <!-- MARKDOWN LINKS -->
 [hugo]: https://gohugo.io